OPRAH'S DEAD SON

 "Take a sip.
 Tell me what happens."

-Giselle blows across the top of the steaming Chinese teacup, purses her lips, sips a sip of tea into her mouth, feels it cool against her teeth and settle against her gums, touches the warm liquid with her tongue and says, "Pfssh, it's way too complicated.
-Too many things happen all at the same time.
-My head doctor explained it to me.
-Do you know how many cells there are in the human body?
-Ten trillion, that's how many.
-I couldn't tell you what's going on in one cell let alone what goes on in all ten trillion."
+Giselle blows across the top of the steaming Chinese teacup, purses her lips, sips a sip of tea into her mouth, feels it cool against her teeth and settle against her gums, touches the warm liquid with her tongue and says, "Pfssh, too many things happen all at the same time.
+There's ten trillion cells going on inside me.
+I couldn't begin to tell you what one cell's doing let alone in all ten trillion."

 "Have you ever seen a cell divide?"